 The Galway County Development Plan 2015-2021 indicates there are scenic routes surrounding Killary Harbour.
+The views of this site are limited from scenic routes.
 The aquaculture in Killary Harbour has been in place for the last 30 years and has become embedded in the landscape.
 The types of structures adhere to the best practices outlined in the Guidelines for Landscape and Visual Impact Assessment of Marine Aquaculture, 2001.
-The licence conditions will specify the orientation and colour of the structures on the sites to minimise the visual impact.
+The licence conditions will specify the orientation of the structures on the sites to minimise the visual impact.
 All structures that are not in use will be removed from the foreshore.